enriquepablo/nlproject/_sources/nl_lang.txt

 The nl language
 ===============

-The only documentation about nl is a blog entry hereXXX.
+At the oment, the only documentation about nl is a blog entry hereXXX.

 Install
 -------